 where observed $y_i = \sum_c Y_i(C_i = c)\mathbf{ 1}_{[C_i = c]}$ is dependent on the true exposure condition and the probabilities are taken over possible treatment assignments ${\bf t}$.
 Holding the observed and true networks fixed and taking the expectation of the estimators $\widehat{\mu}_{c,HT,\widetilde{G}}$ over the possible treatment assignments ${\bf t}$ we have:

 We find the mean estimate of the $c_{kl}$ conditioned on $\widehat{\mu}_{kl,HT,\widetilde{G}}$ under the mismeasured network $\widetilde{G}$ tends to lie between the mean outcomes under the two exposure conditions corresponding to the same level of direct treatment: $\mu_{k0}$ and $\mu_{k1}$.
-The bias will be greater, the greater is the probability of mismeasurement ($P(C_i = c_{k0} | \widetilde{C}_i = c_{kl})$ and $P(C_i = c_{k1}|\widetilde{C}_i = c_{kl})$ are far from 1) and the greater is the difference in outcomes between those who are actually indirectly treated versus not ($Y_i(C_i = c_{k0})$ is far from $Y_i(C_i = c_{k1})$.
-In section \ref{section:Simulations}, we will perform a simulation study that investigates the level of bias in these Horvath-Thompson estimators and our proposed EM estimates at different rates of unreported true links and falsely observed links.
+The bias will be greater with a large probability of mismeasurement ($P(C_i = c_{k0} | \widetilde{C}_i = c_{kl})$ and $P(C_i = c_{k1}|\widetilde{C}_i = c_{kl})$ are far from 1) and a substantial difference in outcomes between those who are actually indirectly treated versus not ($Y_i(C_i = c_{k0})$ is far from $Y_i(C_i = c_{k1})$).
+In section \ref{section:Simulations}, we will perform a simulation study that investigates the level of bias in these Horvitz-Thompson estimators and our proposed EM estimates at different rates of unreported true links and falsely observed links.